 5 Reasons you might need health insurance

-In Britain we have the NHS which effectively means that everyone already has health insurance, with free care at the point of delivery.
+In Britain, we have the NHS which effectively means that everyone already has health insurance, with free care at the point of delivery.
 But it’s additionally possible to pay for private health insurance through a range of different providers.
 Many people choose to take out medical insurance every year for a wide variety of reasons.
+One of which is when they contact New York Family Dental Arts clinic for urgent dental needs and want coverage for their expenses.

 It might be the case that you’re interested in the idea of health insurance but you’re not sure whether you need it, or whether it will have any benefit for you.
 Here, Dakota Murphey looks at five key reasons why you might like to invest in health insurance.